cliocrm/cliocrm/cliocollab/okta-node-express-15-minute-auth-example-master 2/README.md

 * Log in to your Okta account, then navigate to **Applications** and click the **Add Application** button
 * Select **Web** and click **Next**
-* Give your application a name (e.g. "15 Minute Auth")
+* Give your application a name (e.g. "ClioCRM App")
 * Change the **Base URI** to `http://localhost:3000/` and the **Login redirect URI** to `http://localhost:3000/callback`, then click **Done**
 * Save your **Client ID** and **Client Secret** for later